Instructional constraints faced by learners with Duchenne Muscular Dystrophy: a case of Joy Town Special primary school, Thika, Kenya

 Showing items related by title, author, creator and subject.

-Ringera, Japheth Mwebia (Kenyatta University, 2014-10-30)This study seeks to analyze the schooling and working paths for children with disabilities.
-It is widely acknowledged that child labour is detrimental to children's school attendance, participation and completion which ...
+Influence of child labour on access to education of children with disabilities in Samburu County, Kenya Ringera, Japheth Mwebia (Kenyatta University, 2017-12)This study sought to find out the influence of child labour on access to education of children with disabilities.
+It is widely acknowledged that child labour is detrimental to children’s school attendance, participation ...